The importance of a business staying secure throughout COVID-19

-In the last 12 months the challenges of keeping business cyber-secure has evolved dramatically, as we accelerate and change, the way we use IT business must adopt a tiered, 360 degree approach to protecting data, the organisation and its people from these challenges.
+In the last 12 months the challenges of keeping business cyber-secure have evolved dramatically, as we accelerate and change, the way we use IT business must adopt a tiered, 360-degree approach to protecting data, the organisation and its people from these challenges.
 The old way of doing things or “a minimum viable defence” approach is unsustainable in 2020.

 In July 2019 ACS commissioned YouGov to conduct our first Agile Working survey, one of the questions was “how often do you work from home, if at all?”

 48% of the UK workforce said that they never worked from home, with only 22% working from home once a week or more (just 4% everyday).

 The ONS survey in April 2020 showed that 46.6% were working from with 86% of those doing so due to COVID.

 Now clearly as Lockdown restrictions evolve many more people are returning to offices, but even then, a mix of home and office-based attendance is likely.

 How did remote working impact cyber security for businesses?

 Throughout March and early April British business rapidly stood up remote working solutions, issued notebook computers on mass and adopted (or accelerated adoption) of collaboration tools.
 Understandably businesses were less concerned about security than being able to continue to operate.

 What this means is that right now we have workforces operating in new locations, potentially outside the easy reach of IT teams using unfamiliar systems that may not have been configured and selected as robustly they might otherwise have been.

 When somebody is setting up a video conference call for a sensitive meeting is that call being configured in a secure way?
 Are there steps in place to prevent unauthorised participants joining?
 What about the content shared and created in those calls?
 Where is it stored and who has access to it?